How to Get a Commercial Driver’s License in Texas – Step-by-Step Guide

-If you’re planning to start a trucking career or operate commercial vehicles, getting a Commercial Driver’s License (CDL) is the first and most important step.
-A CDL allows you to legally drive large or heavy-duty vehicles and opens doors to stable, well-paying jobs in the transportation industry.
+If you’re planning to start a trucking career in Texas, getting a Commercial Driver’s License (CDL) is the most important first step.
+A CDL allows you to legally operate commercial vehicles such as semi-trucks, buses, and heavy-duty transport vehicles—and opens the door to stable, well-paying jobs across the transportation industry.

 To apply for a commercial driver’s license, you’ll need to meet several eligibility criteria and documentation requirements: